yehtisham/Business-Systems-Internship-Account-Prioritization-ML-Project/README.md

 ---

 # Confidentiality Notice
-This repository contains **only self-generated work** created for the purpose of demonstrating machine learning methodologies used to score and prioritize enterprise accounts.

-No Company dashboards, internal documents, or proprietary materials are included.
+This repository is a methodological case study created for portfolio and educational purposes.
+It contains no raw company data, no client-identifiable information, and no proprietary schemas.
+All dataset descriptions and metrics are presented at a high level and are intentionally abstracted.
 ---

 ## Overview